MoldyMacaroniX/dashword.net/_src/posts/is-geometry-dash-youtube-really-that-bad.md

 With this, YouTubers began to notice that this passive revenue started to become a lot.
 It started to become enough to pay for rent and food.
 Then it started to become enough to buy luxuries.
 Perhaps, for the first time ever, it was possible to make a sizeable income off of Geometry Dsh YouTube.

 Making a living off of YouTube was nothing new.
 But making a living off of Geometry Dash YouTube was unheard of.

+With the combination of countless new YouTubers joining the scene and the rising potential ad revenue possible, Geometry Dash YouTube started to become competitive.
+Wherever money is to be made, there is always competition.